TMan00794/TryHackMe/README.md

            Scanning port zero is allowed if you specify it explicitly.
 For IP protocol scanning (-sO), this option specifies the protocol numbers you wish to scan for (0–255).
 ```
 Source: Kali Linux Terminal MAN Pages

  **4.)
 In your second terminal:**

      - Download gobuster in your terminal by using *sudo apt install gobuster*
      - Use the following command with the IP from the TryHackMe website room:

            gobuster dir -w /usr/share/wordlist/dirbuster/directory-list-2.3-medium.txt -u *{IP Address from TryHackMe}*

  **5.)
-While waiting on the results from the gobuster command, type in dirbuster in your VM**
+While waiting on the results from the gobuster command, open a third terminal and type in dirbuster in your VM**

+    - sudo apt install dirbuster (if it hasn't been installed)

     - dirbuster -H -u http://{IP Address from TryHackMe} -t 200 -l /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt

-- Bullet?
-- *Italisized*
+**6.)
+You should get a couple of responses from gobuster and one response from dirbuster**

+    - Fire up a fire fox browser on your VM and type in your {IP address from TryHackMe}

+    * Should get a website that says you are successfully installed and configured.

+    - Use the answer(s) from dirbuster and gobuster in fire fox for instance XXX.XX.XX.XXX/{directory that was found in dirbuster/gobuster}

+    - Once you get to that webpage, view page source and read that/those.

+    - **You should find a code that you should be able to crack.
+Copy it and throw it in a hash identifier to get your answer.**